ravenCrown0627/ravenCrown0627/README.md

 ### Hi there, I'm Raven [ravenCrown0627][webdev] 👋

 ## I'm a Student!
-- 🔭 I’m currently studying programming at University Putra Malaysia(UPM)
+- 🔭 I’m currently studying B.S Communication and Computer System Engineering at University Putra Malaysia(UPM)
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2020 Goals: Learn most of the programming language and challenge the Google code comp
+- 🥅 2022 Goals: Attent most of the programming contest and grab an opportunity for an internship
 - ⚡ Fun fact: I love anime and J-Pop

 ### Connect with me: